-There are many things to consider when you buy a new furnace:
+There are many things to think about when you purchase a new replacement furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Do you know what it means?

-Golden Seal Service Experts Heating & Air Conditioning is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.
+Golden Seal Service Experts is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps calculate how much energy is required to heat your home and, ultimately, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.
+The furnace efficiency rating helps calculate how much energy you will need to heat your home and, in the long run, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will produce compared to the amount of energy required to produce the heat.
 For instance, if your heating equipment has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.

 Keep in mind that this rating does not include the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
 The duct work in each home is different – some higher quality, some substandard, so the AFUE rating does not consider this in their rating.
 If you feel that your heating equipment or duct system is not energy efficient, give your Saint Charles installation experts